Exposing Blindspots: Cultural Bias Evaluation in Generative Image Models: Results

 \subsubsection{Traditional--Modern Leaning under Country-agnostic Prompts}

-Image-level traditional--modern scores are computed per model using Eq.~\ref{eq:si}, aggregated to country means with standard errors using Eq.~\ref{eq:sc}, and evaluated for significance via within-category permutation tests.
-To address multiplicity across countries, we control the expected proportion of false positives among declared discoveries using the Benjamini--Hochberg false discovery rate (FDR) procedure at level 0.05.
-The cross-country dispersion of country means is significant in every model (four models: p=0.001; Qwen-Image: p=0.002), indicating systematic differences under country-agnostic prompts.
-The dominant pattern is a consistent modern lean for United States and country-agnostic across all five models (negative country means, per-model p values at most 0.006, FDR-significant).
-Other effects are smaller and model-dependent: for example, Kenya is traditional-leaning only in FLUX.1 [schnell] fp8 (p=0.001, FDR-significant), whereas India, Nigeria, Korea, and China are mixed or not significant in most settings (typically q values greater than 0.1).
-Category composition largely explains the aggregates.
-Clothing and sport tend to produce modern (negative) scores across models and countries--especially for United States and country-agnostic--whereas house, religious ritual, and landmark generally produce traditional (positive) scores for most countries but often flip to modern for United States and country-agnostic.
-These patterns indicate that the observed modern default arises from systematic topic/style composition rather than sampling noise.
-Per-country p-values and FDR-adjusted q-values are reported in Appendix~\ref{app:C}, Table~\ref{tab:t2i_country_sig_all}.
+Image-level traditional-modern scores (Equation~\ref{eq:si}) are computed per model, aggregated to country means via Equation~\ref{eq:sc}, and their significance is evaluated using within-category permutation with BH-FDR across countries.
+The cross-country dispersion of \(\{\bar s_c\}\) is significant in every model (four models: \(p{=}0.001\); Qwen-Image: \(p{=}0.002\)), indicating systematic differences under country-agnostic prompts.
+The dominant pattern is a consistent \emph{modern} lean for the U.S. and country-agnostic across all five models (\(\bar s_c{<}0\), per-model \(p{\le}0.006\), FDR-significant).
+Other effects are small and model-dependent: Kenya is traditional-leaning only in FLUX.1 [schnell] fp8 (\(p{=}0.001\), FDR-significant), while India, Nigeria, Korea, and China are mixed or non-significant (typically \(q{>}0.1\)).
+Category composition largely explains the country means: \textit{clothing} and \textit{sport} consistently yield modern (negative) scores across models and countries---especially for the U.S. and country-agnostic---whereas \textit{house}, \textit{religious ritual}, and \textit{landmark} generally yield traditional (positive) scores for most countries but often flip to modern for the U.S. and country-agnostic.
+These patterns indicate that the modern default arises from systematic topic/style composition rather than sampling noise.
+Per-country \(p\)-values and BH-FDR-adjusted \(q\)-values appear in Appendix~\ref{app:C}, Table~\ref{tab:t2i_country_sig_all}.